fschutt/azul-gui-guide/docs/Getting Started.md

 ### Automatic updates

 Azul determines when it should call the `layout()` function again.
-By default, azul is very retained - it only repaints the screen when it's absolutely necessary.
+By default, Azul is very retained - it only repaints the screen when it's absolutely necessary.
 The process of determining which elements should be re-layouted, how elements should be layouted is fairly complex.
 You don't need to care about this, but it is useful to know the why and not only the what.

-Internally, azul creates hashes for each node in the `Dom`.
+Internally, Azul creates hashes for each node in the `Dom`.
 It compares these nodes with the previous frame to determine which layout constraints are unused, invalidated or changed.
 Hashing large objects, such as images or large texts is slow.
-Therefore azul has a mechanism: the `NodeType` uses IDs instead of the content itself.
+Therefore Azul has a mechanism: the `NodeType` uses IDs instead of the content itself.
 You have to register these IDs, which creates the initial resource and caches them.